brijesh8090/demo-delta/README.md

 # demo-delta
-hi this is using Git &amp; Github
+hi this is using Git &amp; Github.